Some pharmaceutical wastes are classified as hazardous wastes. Others are medical waste disposal, and still others are nonhazardous wastes.

 Ignitability - Examples include formulations with more than 24% alcohol, collodion, and oxidizers such as potassium permanganate and silver nitrate.

-Corrosivity (having a pH less than 2 or greater than 12.5),
+Corrosivity - Waste that has a pH less than 2 or greater than 12.5.

-Reactivity (one example is nitroglycerin, which is generally exempt from federal hazardous waste regulations, but not California hazardous waste regulations), and
+Reactivity - An example of this is nitroglycerin, which is generally exempt from federal hazardous waste regulations, but not California hazardous waste regulations.

-Toxicity (containing a regulated substance at a concentration above the limit for that substance, as determined by a laboratory procedure known as the Toxicity Characteristic Leaching Procedure (TCLP).
-One example would be zinc in some shampoos).
+Toxicity - An example would be zinc in some shampoos, or anything containing a regulated substance at a concentration above the limit for that substance, as determined by a laboratory procedure known as the Toxicity Characteristic Leaching Procedure (TCLP).

 Pharmaceuticals that are Regulated as Medical Waste

 Some wastes that are not regulated under RCRA – such as wastes that contain zinc and wastes produced by generators who are exempt from RCRA (such as Conditionally Exempt Small Quantity Generators) – are nevertheless identified as hazardous waste in California.